e-Learning Blog

 Moodle Implementation Support and Operation Services

-In modern times, the declining birthrate and aging population are being called out.
-Balancing childcare, caregiving, and work is one of the anxieties that everyone faces.
-A reassuring system that alleviates such anxieties is the "Childcare and Family Care Leave Law".
+In today's society, where the declining birthrate and aging population are prominent issues, balancing childcare and caregiving with work is a common concern for many.
+A supportive system that alleviates such anxieties is the "Childcare and Family Care Leave Law."

-The Childcare and Family Care Leave Law was revised in 2021 and is being gradually implemented from April 1, 2022.
+The Childcare and Family Care Leave Law was revised in 2021 and has been implemented in phases starting from April 1, 2022.

-Therefore, in this article, we will explain in detail the definition of the Childcare and Family Care Leave Act, the five revisions that were made in 2021, and how to inform employees of these revisions.
-We hope that this article will serve as a helpful guide for those who require childcare and family care leave.
+In this article, we will thoroughly explain the definition of the Childcare and Family Care Leave Act, the five amendments revised in 2021, and how to inform employees about these amendments.
+We hope this article serves as a helpful resource for those who need childcare or family care leave.

-1. Background of the 2021 Amendment to the Childcare and Family Care Leave Act
+1. Background of the 2021 Amendment to the Child Care and Family Care Leave Law

 Reference: https://www.mhlw.go.jp/content/11909000/000355358.pdf

-The Childcare and Family Care Leave Act was revised in June 2021.
-This revision included the establishment of "Postpartum Papa Childcare Leave" to promote male employees taking childcare leave, as well as the obligation to create an environment that makes it easier to take childcare leave.
-There were also noticeable changes to the childcare leave system.
-What were the factors behind these changes?
+In June 2021, the Child Care and Family Care Leave Law was amended.
+This amendment prominently featured the establishment of "Postpartum Paternity Leave" to encourage men to take child care leave, as well as the obligation to create an environment that makes it easier to take child care leave.
+What factors were behind this change?

-● Background of the Revised Childcare and Nursing Care Leave Law
+● Background of the Revision of the Child Care and Family Care Leave Law

-According to the "Basic Survey on Equal Employment" announced by the Ministry of Health, Labour and Welfare, the rate of women taking childcare leave has been around 80%, while for men it is only 12.65%, showing a significant gap between men and women.
-With recent efforts to promote work style reform, the rate of men taking childcare leave has been increasing, but it is still at a low level.
+According to the "Basic Survey on Employment Equality" announced by the Ministry of Health, Labour and Welfare, the rate of childcare leave taken by women remains in the 80% range, while for men it is 12.65%, showing a significant gender gap.
+Although recent reforms in work styles have led to an increase in the rate of childcare leave taken by men, it is undeniable that it remains at a low level.

 Source: https://www.mhlw.go.jp/content/11901000/000676815.pdf

-In addition, according to the 15th Basic Survey on Birth Trends by the National Institute of Population and Social Security Research, it can be seen that nearly half of women choose to retire due to childbirth and child-rearing.
+Additionally, according to the "15th Basic Survey on Birth Trends" by the National Institute of Population and Social Security Research, it can be understood that nearly 50% of women choose to resign due to childbirth and childcare.

 Source: https://www.mhlw.go.jp/content/11901000/000676815.pdf